Fiction. Based on a True Western Wall Touch.

 Why not Armenian Christians?

-Why not a Chinese-American agnostic turned Christian who plunged right into the faith searching for spiritual portals of Christ for the past nine months of her life.
-If you traveled back in time to your younger self, perhaps five years ago that you would be doing this, you would be incredulous.
+Why not a Chinese-American agnostic turned Christian who plunged right into the faith searching for spiritual portals of Christ for the past nine months of her life?
+If you traveled back in time to tell your younger self, perhaps five years ago, that you would be doing this, you would be incredulous.
 You’d think you’re bullshitting.